 Third, that to move from where we are today towards this “good life” will requires active coordination including intervention by the state (e.g. consumption taxes to prevent over-consumption).
 This is important, as it rebuts a commonly held view that we can “just rely on the market”.

-The title question ”How Much is Enough?” is, in fact, a lead in to a more fundamental question: ”How Much for What?” to which the answer is to ”Live the Good Life”.
-The book’s main purpose therefore to answer the more basic question ”What is the Good Life?” — rather than its title.
+The title question “How Much is Enough?” is, in fact, a lead in to a more fundamental question: “How Much for What?” to which the answer is to “Live the Good Life”.
+Thus, the book’s main purpose is to answer the more basic question “What is the Good Life?” — rather than its title.

 “The purpose of this book is to persuade the reader that such a thing—the good life—does exist and can be known, and that we ought to strive to live it.
 How much money we need to live it comes at the end of the argument, not at the beginning.”
 [Preface]